agmoss/winston-azure-blob/README.md

     -   or
     -   **account.host:** http address of storage account
     -   **account.sasToken:** shared access signature of storage account
+    -   or
+    -   **account.connectionString:** A connection string for the storage account
 -   **blobName:** The name of the blob to log
 -   **bufferLogSize:** A minimum number of logs before syncing the blob, set to 1 if you want to sync at each log
 -   **containerName:** The container which will contain the logs